freeCodeCamp/freeCodeCamp/guide/english/javascript/arrow-functions/index.md

 var p = new Person();
 ```
 An arrow function does not have its own `arguments` object.
-For example, if you do not know the number of arguments passed to a function, instead of using `arguments` you can use the `rest` operator:
+For example, if you do not know the number of arguments passed to a function, instead of using `arguments` you can use the `rest` parameter:
 ```javascript
 const myFunc = (...n) => {
   console.log('The first argument is', n[0]);